Surgery for Pulmonary Atresia with VSD for Children

 between the right ventricle and the pulmonary artery.
 As a result, only a little blood

 can get to the lungs through an extra blood vessel called the ductus arteriosus.
 Instead

-of going to the lungs, blood that is low in oxygen travels through a hole in the wall
+of going to the lungs, blood that is low in oxygen goes through a hole in the wall

 between the right and left atrium.
 That causes the blood going out to the body to

 be very low in oxygen.
-This lack of oxygen can lead to a number of symptoms.
+This lack of oxygen can lead to many symptoms.

 Some children with pulmonary atresia may also have a hole between the walls of the